Troubleshooting tips and techniques

 Can a host be reached across a firewall?

 Tools such as telnet can be used to determine if a host can be reached across a firewall.
-Using telnet to access a host across a firewall assumes that the machine executing the telnet command is on the opposite side of the firewall from the host that is attempting to be accessed.
+It's assumed that the machine running the telnet command is on the opposite side of the host being accessed.

 telnet example.mysite.mydomain.com 443